eliocamp/reproducibility-with-r/content/materials/day1/03-rmarkdown/index.markdown

     Now, the title in the R Markdown file and the pdf are the same.
     `` `$title$` `` in the LaTeX template will be replaced by the value of `title` supplied by the YAML header.

 8. Let's also include the content of the R Markdown file.
-In line 180 of the LaTeX template add `` `$body$` ``.
+In line 180 of the LaTeX template add `` `$body$` `` (without the backticks).
 The special variable `body` will be replaced by the actual rendered contents of the R Markdown file.

 8. You can add new options to the YAML header and then use the same trick so they are used by the LaTeX template.
 For example, add a new option called "abstract" and provide some text, like this: